 Former NL Cy Young winner Randy Jones has throat cancer

-In this March 1976, file photo, San Diego Padres pitcher Randy Jones poses.
-Jones, the Padres' first Cy Young Award winner, is fighting throat cancer linked to tobacco use during his baseball career.
+Randy Jones , the San Diego Padres ' first Cy Young Award winner, is fighting throat cancer linked to tobacco use during his baseball career.
+Jones told the San Diego Union -Tribune on Thursday that he has been undergoing radiation and chemotherapy treatments since being diagnosed in November.

 Add your comments below